Friday, 31 August 2018

 Axial tilt is slight.
 Wild life is visible and audible.
 Web-arctoid giants keep away probably because the new-comers smell inedible but a massive horned beast attacks and keeps crawling forward even after it has been downed by two torch guns.

-The stranded spacemen have not only packaged supplies but also a food recycling plant whose output tastes like shrimp but can also be flavored.
+The stranded spacemen have not only packaged supplies but also a food recycling plant whose output tastes like shrimp but can also be flavoured.
 It is hard work to establish a camp.
 The food plant uses a small nuclear generator.
 I cannot remember any of this from previous readings.

 On The Planet